 Johnson & Johnson publicly denied the findings in 1999, when a woman who filed a lawsuit against the company.
 She alleged the powder caused her to develop mesothelioma.

 The Reuters investigation also uncovered that the company’s talc tested positive for asbestos all the way until the 2000s.
 Court orders prohibited many of the documents from being released to the public, but the recently-revealed reports under the Freedom of Information Act (FOIA) indicated that J&J talc had “acicular” contaminants in it, dated back to a lab report from the 1950s.

 In 1971, a J&J executive told the company’s senior staff that its talc products contained asbestos and recommended the company “upgrade quality control,” according to The New York Times.
 A few years later, another J&J executive warned that company should never assume talc mines are asbestos-free and the company’s talc product ingredients “might be classified as asbestos fiber.”

-Yet, instead of taking measures to prevent risks of consumers developing toxic illness, the company hid the findings, at least according the reports.
+Yet, instead of taking measures to prevent risks of consumers developing the toxic illness, the company hid the findings, at least according to reports.

 When J&J heard about the Reuters report, they snapped back, accusing the outlet of being one-sided and defamatory.